Wednesday, March 6, 2013

 Also, it looks/feels cheap.

-New BGE on the left (sorry to reverse them suddenly!), old BGE on the right.
+New BGE on the left, old BGE on the right.

 Also also, the inserts bunch up while being worn.
 See pic below (WARNING: ACTUAL BABY PEE PICTURED) (HOWEVER I ASSUME YOU PROBABLY HAVE OR ARE ABOUT TO HAVE AN ACTUAL BABY WHO WILL ACTUALLY PEE SO IT'S OK) to see what I mean.
 Now, this was taken mid-pee, as I was just trying to quickly change her diaper to get comparison pics, so it's not a full, um, void.
 But you can see what happened - as she was wearing it, the insert bunched up in the middle.
 Again, this was a small, er, drain, but you can see it already reached the sides of the insert.
 With a big enough...elimination...it could easily hit the exposed PUL.
 Sure enough, the next use had a regular size, uh, output, and it happened.
 Pee directly on the PUL.
 Leak.
 If you've ever had a pocket diaper with a too-small insert that didn't reach the sides and leaks because of it, it's the same situation.